GabrielGausachs/Attacking-and-defending-Neural-Networks/README.md

 `python3 main.py`

-In the `Utils/config.py` file you will find the training configuration, paths and parameters and whether you want to do an attack or a defense.
+In the `Utils/config.py` file you will find the training configuration, paths, parameters and whether you want to do an attack or a defense.

 ## Citation
 - Olga Russakovsky*, Jia Deng*, Hao Su, Jonathan Krause, Sanjeev Satheesh, Sean Ma, Zhiheng Huang, Andrej Karpathy, Aditya Khosla, Michael Bernstein, Alexander C. Berg and Li Fei-Fei. (* = equal contribution) ImageNet Large Scale Visual Recognition Challenge. arXiv:1409.0575, 2014.